kafkesc/kommitted/README.md

 ### Log verbosity

-Ksunami follows the long tradition of `-v/-q` to control the verbosity of it's logging:
+Kommitted follows the long tradition of `-v/-q` to control the verbosity of it's logging:

 | Arguments | Log verbosity level | Default |
 |----------:|:--------------------|:-------:|